studersi/rbl-plugin/README.md

 * Rename the plugins files to the plugin-name you picked above.
 * Write your rules.
 * Adjust the rule IDs to fit the rule range you picked above.
+* Make sure the control statement in 9500099 is correct.
-* Test your rule set throughly, namely the interaction
+* Test your rule set throughly, namely the interaction with CRS.
 * Document your rule set.
 Please make sure that every rule has at least a brief description.
 * Set the CAPEC tag for all the rules that are meant to detect